seroperson/jvm-live-reload/README.md

 An intermediate proxy is required to make this solution universal.

-However, to remain framework-agnostic, this plugin still expects some specific behavior from each framework and from your application.
-To simplify things, let's refer to your "application + framework" simply as "application".
-So, to be live-reload ready, your application must:

-- Expose a `main` method (this is a JVM requirement, so all applications qualify), which starts a webserver and blocks until its shutdown.
-- The `main` method must handle `InterruptedException` by gracefully shutting down the webserver and everything else you need.
-- The `main` method finishes only when your application is completely stopped.

-This sounds like basic practice that should be followed by default, but in reality, it is rare for everything to work this way.

 ### Hooks

-This is why this plugin introduces so-called "hooks".
-Hooks define how to start and shut down your application.
+So far not every framework implements interrupting and graceful shutdown correctly, which is necessary to be live-reloading-ready.
+That's why this plugin introduces so-called "hooks".
+Hooks define how to start and shutdown your application.
 When reloading occurs, the proxy will call all defined shutdown hooks to stop it, and then it will call all startup hooks to start it again.
 Both types of hooks are blocking.
 When shutdown hooks are finished, the application is considered stopped and all its resources are cleaned.
 Similarly, when startup hooks are finished, the application is considered ready to receive requests.

 For example, there is the built-in `RestApiHealthCheckStartupHook`, which polls the `/health` endpoint until a successful response.
 This means that your